vegan restaurants london the spread eagle

 Image: Nic Crilly/Hargrave Photography

-With outposts in Soho, Shoreditch and Brixton, Club Mexicana has filled the taco-shaped hole in London’s vegan scene with its commitment to big flavours, quality ingredients and absolutely no chickpeas.
+With outposts in Soho, Shoreditch and Mercato Mayfair, Club Mexicana has filled the taco-shaped hole in London’s vegan scene with its commitment to big flavours, quality ingredients and absolutely no chickpeas.
 Ever.
 Having started life as a street food operation, Club Mexicana opened its first permanent restaurant in August 2020, and now offers a more extensive menu of nachos, tacos, burritos and cocktails – all of which are completely vegan.
 Start with the loaded nachos (topped with, queso, ground ‘beef’, guacamole, salsa, pink onions, pickled jalapeños, chipotle oil and chilli-lime salt) before moving on to the classic Al Pastor taco or barbecue short 'rib' burrito.
 A frozen margarita is also a must.

 Visit clubmexicana.com